 What we need next in a Top 3 list is a book that covers the essentials in-depth.
 I had fought a lot over whether to include SAS Survival Handbook or The Preppers Pocket Guide here, but inevitably chose the pocket guide.

-> The pocket guide simply contains every piece of common knowledge you’d want to know in-depth.
-SAS has too much information, too spread out, without as much detail.
-This book is still quite large but dedicates itself only to the essentials and explains the logic behind the list well.
+The pocket guide simply contains every piece of common knowledge you’d want to know in-depth.
+SAS has too much information, it is too spread out, and without as much detail.
+This book is still quite large, but dedicates itself only to the essentials and explains the logic behind the list well.

-> While it may not include over 150 survival and prepping items to stock, it gets close with its tips and recommendations.
+While it may not include over 150 survival and prepping items to stock, it gets close with its tips and recommendations.
 It’s the perfect book to get everyone on the same page with survivalism and to make it much easier and more manageable.
 You won’t have to struggle to understand everything in the world of survival after purchasing this book.
 So, easily a top 3.

 US Army Survival Manual

 Army Survival Manual is the finest single source for self-reliance for all extreme circumstances.
 A must for anyone who wants to know how to survive in primitive conditions.

 The book is very straightforward with many pictures and user-friendly illustrations, written in easy to understand language.

 This is just some of the survival information that this book provides:

 All-climates: arctic, tropics, temperate forest, savannah or desert.